-The trust relationship between this workstation and the primary domain failed; ” What may be the reason for this error.
+The trust relationship between this workstation and the primary domain failed; What may be the reason for this error.
 Rejoining the domain will solve this issue for some days, then again this problem re-appears.
 Is there any solution?

-How to fix ‘The Trust Relationship Between this Workstation and the Primary Domain Failed’ Error
+Ways to solve The Trust Relationship Between this Workstation and the Primary Domain Failed Error

 The solutions from below are independent from each other and I really hope they will prove to be helpful to you.

 - Try to log on locally as a local administrator.
 After that, go in the Network tool of Control Panel, select Change and enter a Workgroup name, leaving the domain.
 Then restart the computer and log on as a local administrator.

 - Try to delete the existing computer account in Server Manager, recreate the computer account, synchronize the domain, and then on the client rejoin the domain